BilalKhanRongotai/Celtics-website-V2/README.md

 This is my homepage the hero image is actually a slideshow and has a few photos on it.
 The background is a picture of the Boston Celtics Homecourt in the TD Garden.
 I have chosen the colors I chose because they are the team colors.
 I had a problem with the slideshow animation with resizing and moving.
 I decide to put all my information e.g maori page link on the same grid part (grid main) because I thought on the main page everything sshould be accesible easily.
 For the Social media links and my name in grid footer I set the back ground as the teams former logos.
 You cannot see it on this screenshiot but you can see it in the other screen shots where I was able to get the full screenshot.
 <a href="task"><image src="https://github.com/BilalKhanRongotai/Celtics-website-V2/blob/main/home%20page%20SS.PNG?raw=true" title="the task" width=950>

  This is my Image Gallery it consists of players past and present.
 I used css grid and flexbox to do it.
 I was going to let the images zoom on hover but that didn't work because of the css grid limits.
+I put a silver framing around the images to make it feel like they are framed.

  <a href="task"><image src="https://github.com/BilalKhanRongotai/Celtics-website-V2/blob/main/image%20SS.PNG?raw=true" title="the task" width=950>